Southern Boubou (Laniarius ferrugineus)

 Crimson-breasted Shrike (Laniarius atrococcineus

-Photo by Keir Lynch
+Photo by Glen McCarthy

 Most foraging takes place in trees and on tree trunks.
 They spend less time foraging on the ground and will on occasion also hawk insects in the air.
 On the ground, they flick bits of vegetation aside, in much the same manner as a thrush.
 The Crimson-breasted Shrike sometimes forages in association with other bird species like Southern Pied Babblers, Arrow-marked Babblers, African Hoopoes and Common Scimitarbills.